In this tutorial, we will see L293d Motor Driver Working Operation.

 Turning a motor ON and OFF requires only one switch to control a single motor in a single direction.
 What if you want your motor to reverse its direction?
 The simple answer is to reverse its polarity.
-This can be achieved by using four switches that are arranged in an intelligent manner such that the circuit not only drives the motor, but also controls its direction.
-Out of many, one of the most common and clever design is a H-bridge circuit where transistors are arranged in a shape that resembles the English alphabet “H”.
+This can be achieved by using four switches that are arranged in an intelligent manner such that the circuit not only drives the motor but also controls its direction.
+Out of many, one of the most common and clever designs is an H-bridge circuit where transistors are arranged in a shape that resembles the English alphabet “H”.

 A H-bridge is fabricated with four switches like S1, S2, S3 and S4.
 When the S1 and S4 switches are closed, then a +ve voltage will be applied across the motor.
 By opening the switches S1 and S4 and closing the switches S2 and S3, this voltage is inverted, allowing invert operation of the motor.

 Generally, the H-bridge motor driver circuit is used to reverse the direction of the motor and also to brake the motor.
 When the motor comes to a sudden stop, as the terminals of the motor’s are shorted.
 Or let the motor run free to a stop when the motor is detached from the circuit.
 The table below gives the different operations with the four switches corresponding to the above circuit.

 L293D IC generally comes as a standard 16-pin DIP (dual-in line package).
 This motor driver IC can simultaneously control two small motors in either direction; forward and reverse with just 4 microcontroller pins (if you do not use enable pins).